arrow icon

 The Duty of UK Businesses to Prevent Illegal Workers

-Can your business afford to give away £8,538.00?
-That’s the average civil penalty sum made against UK businesses for employing illegal workers in breach of immigration laws.
+Can your business afford to give away £60,000?
+Or pay an unlimited fine?
+That’s the new reality for any UK businesses found to be employing illegal workers in breach of immigration laws, under new government provisions.

-If the above sum of money could substantially affect the stability of your business, it is important that as an employer employing or seeking to employ migrants, that you ensure that your workers have the right to live and work in the United Kingdom.
-Migrants’ right to work should be constantly monitored and checked in line with changes in Immigration Rules even after their employment commences as part of the employers’ responsibilities.
+If having to pay up to £60,000 per illegal worker could substantially affect the stability of your business, it is important that as an employer employing or seeking to employ migrants you ensure that your workers have the right to live and work in the United Kingdom.
+Migrants’ right to work should be constantly monitored and checked in line with changes in Immigration Rules even after their employment commences as part of an employer’s standard responsibilities.

 What happens if you as an Employer do not comply with the Immigration Rules?

-As an employer, you can be fined up to £20,000 per person as a civil penalty for employing any illegal workers without the right immigration status and your organisation’s details may be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers as part of the government's quarterly illegal working penalties reports.
+As an employer, you can now be fined up to £60,000 per illegal worker as a civil penalty for employing any person without the right immigration status.
+Your organisation’s details may also be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers as part of the government's quarterly illegal working penalties reports

-The sanctions that are imposed on any employer for hiring a migrant with no immigration status are serious and severe in its repercussions with the potential to damage any organisation’s revenue and reputation.
-You must therefore as an employer check that a job applicant or a current employee’s allowed to work for you in the UK before you employ them and you have the right sponsorship licence in place before you take on an employee.
+The sanctions that are imposed on any employer for hiring a migrant with no immigration status are serious and severe, with repercussions having the potential to damage any organisation’s revenue and reputation.
+As an employer you must therefore check that a job applicant or a current employee is allowed to work for you in the UK before you employ them, and you should ensure that you have the right sponsorship licence in place before you take on an employee.

 How can Black Antelope Law help your organisation?